intel/transfer-learning/tests/README.md

 make integration

 # Create a virtual env or conda env for the test environment
-conda create --name tlt_tests python=3.9
+conda create --name tlt_test_venv python=3.9

 # Install tlt for TensorFlow and/or PyTorch
-pip3 install --editable .[tensorflow,pytorch]
+pip3 install --editable .

 # Required for TensorFlow text classification
 pip3 install tensorflow-text==2.10.0